ajerxs/DownWork/notes.md

     - start_date:date
     - end_date:date

-REQUIREMENTS:
-    [x] Ruby on Rails Framework
-    [x] One has_many - User, Worker, Job, Client models [x] One belongs_to - Job, Contract models
-    [x] Two has_many through - Worker, Job models
-    [x] Includes validations for models
-    [x] At least one class level scope method - :high_paying in Job model [x] Standard user authentication (signup, login, logout, passwords) [x] Must also allow login from some other service (Facebook, Twitter, Foursquare, Github, etc) - Facebook [x] Nested resource with the appropriate RESTful URLs - Contracts in with Jobs and Workers routes [x] Forms should correctly display validation errors [x] DRY
-    [x] Do not use scaffolding to build your project

 PROCESS FOR BLOG
     1) Started with notes page to outline relationships between models and attributes of models.